bio2bel/bio2bel/docs/source/tutorial.rst

     def command_1()
         pass

-However, if you've properly implemented an AbstractManager, then :func:`bio2bel.build_cli` can be used to generate the main function and automatically implement several commands.
+However, if you've properly implemented an AbstractManager, then you can use :meth:`AbstractManager.get_cli` to generate the main function and automatically implement several commands.

 .. code-block:: python

     # /src/bio2bel_mirtarbase/cli.py

     from .manager import Manager
-    from bio2bel import build_cli

-    main = build_cli(Manager)
+    main = Manager.get_cli()

     if __name__ == '__main__':
         main()